 While the amount of risk that you’re comfortable with will affect how much coverage you decide you need, there are some general tips that can help you get a sense of what coverage levels are recommended.

-- Bodily injury liability: A 100/300 policy offers $100,000 per person and $300,000 per accident to the other parties involved in the accident when the incident is deemed your fault.
+- Bodily injury liability: A 100/300 split liability limit policy offers $100,000 per person and $300,000 per accident to the other parties involved in the accident when the incident is deemed your fault.
 This is recommended for any driver who can afford it, since medical bills can quickly add up and this policy offers you much more protection than state minimums.
 While 100/300 insurance isn’t the highest level of coverage available, it is a good mid-range coverage limit to go with.

 - Property damage liability: It’s a good idea to get as much property damage liability as you can afford.
 Your property damage limit is the total amount your auto insurance will pay for ALL of the damages in an at-fault accident.
 It isn’t per vehicle damaged.
 Keep in mind that new vehicles can often cost $50,000 or more.
-If possible, take out enough property damage liability coverage to equal your net worth.
+That’s why, the more you can afford to get, the better.

 - Personal injury protection: Take out as much coverage as you can afford, since this policy pays for basic medical expenses and some lost wages.
 It could help to protect you if you’re ever seriously injured in an accident and can’t work.

 You will also need to consider your personal situation.
-If you have a large loan on your vehicle, then you may want or need to take out GAP insurance.
-And if your vehicle is old and has a low value, then you might want less comprehensive insurance than you would take out if you had a brand new car.
+If your vehicle is old and has a low value, then you might want less overall insurance than you would take out if you had a brand new car.
 But, if your car has a higher value, you can opt for additional coverage like GAP insurance.
 Ultimately, all drivers can consider additional add-ons available at a nominal fee such as roadside assistance, rental car reimbursement and full glass coverage.

 How to Find Affordable Car Insurance